Fish Forever Essentials

 Summarized below are data collected across all Fish Forever communities and managed access areas.
 In Mozambique, managed access areas are defined by administrative boundaries associated with clusters of villages within a district.

-Explore each area where Fish Forever works by selecting one or multiple subnational governments, local governments and managed access areas.
+Explore each area where Fish Forever works by selecting one or multiple subnational governments and local governments.
 Data are the sum of the selected areas.